pivotal-cf/docs-pks/rotate-cluster-certificates.hbs.md

 This command rotates [all certificates](#cluster-certs) except a custom CA `kubo_master_ca_2021` (if implemented).

 <p class="note warning"><strong>WARNING</strong>: Rotate cluster certificates only on a TKGI cluster that has been upgraded to the current TKGI version.
-For more information, see <a href="understanding-upgrades.html#control-plane-upgrades-supported-tasks">Tasks Supported Following a TKGI Control Plane Upgrade</a> in <em>About Tanzu Kubernetes Grid Integrated Edition Upgrades</em>.
+For more information, see <a href="understanding-upgrades.html#control-plane-upgrades-supported-tasks">Tasks Supported Following a TKGI Control Plane Upgrade</a> in <em>About {{  vars.product }} Upgrades</em>.
 </p>

 ### <a id="rotate-all-but-nsx"></a>Rotate All Cluster Certificates Except NSX